Marin Weekend Family Fun for January 9, 10 & 11

 Asian Art Museum, San Francisco

-Celebrate the Japanese New Year with Kagami Kai as they present the colorful and exciting New Year tradition of pounding mochi (delectably sweet rice cakes) along with music, dance, and costumes.
-Afterward, stick around and listen to members of Kagami Kai talk about mochi pounding's Shinto roots in the Japan galleries, and make an art project inspired by food.
-Artist Shioh Kato, a Kagami Kai member, will also commemorate the ceremony and the New Year with a calligraphy demonstration of the letter for "snake".
+Celebrate the Japanese New Year with Kagami Kai, an acclaimed mochi group, as it presents the colorful and exciting New Year tradition of mochi pounding to make delectably sweet rice cakes, with music, dance, and costumes.
 Free with museum admission (kids 12 and under always admitted free).
 For more info, call (415) 581-3500 or visit their website.

 - Civic Center Farmers' Market